 32. Use your intranet to forge closer bonds between leadership and staff.

-When people trust their company, believe in their company’s core values, and feel supported by their leadership, employees are happier to do their jobs.
-This intranet idea is for higher-ups and executives—let’s continue this relationship of trust and transparency by communicating consistently with staff members.
+When people trust their company, believe in their company’s core values, and feel supported by their leadership, employees want to go the extra mile.
+This intranet example is for higher-ups and executives—let’s continue this relationship of trust and transparency by communicating consistently with staff members.

 The company intranet is the perfect place for higher-ups to do this.
 Share news, announce company changes, or post a thoughtful weekly note, directly to employees.
 By consistently engaging with your entire staff, your employees will be more engaged with their work because they feel valued.
 Communication in large and widespread workforces can be a challenge—if this is your company, take this suggestion back to your team.

-33. Connect remote teams with your company intranet.
+33. Connect remote teams with your employee intranet.

 Department silos can happen in the same building.
 If your business is entirely remote or has remote teams, the couple hundred or thousands of miles that separate employees can add more challenges when it comes to engagement.